-Sloppy Joes.
-Two words that makes the average kid come running with eyes wide and lips smacking in anticipation.
+Sloppy Joes are two words that makes the average kid come running with eyes wide and lips smacking in anticipation.
 Though the basic sloppy Joe recipe is incredibly simple - ground meat and tomato sauce – the history of its origin is questionable.

 Regardless of which story you believe, the sloppy joe or ‘loose meat sandwich’ was invented in the 1930’s.
 The world was just coming out of the Great Depression and most dishes had minimal ingredients.

 Today, the sandwich has evolved to include other ingredients that have redefined what most people consider ‘normal.’
 The greatest part about the simplicity of the original recipe is you can add to it and make it incredible.
 It also happens to be a perfect dish to use some of your home-canned goods.

 This is our version of Homemade Sloppy Joes.
 It uses home canned tomatoes, venison or elk.
 You can easily use beef or any other ground meat as a substitute.